catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 Object versioning
 *****************

+.. _object-versioning:

 This provides a means by which multiple versions of your content can be stored allowing for recovery from unintended overwrites.

 To enable object versioning for a container, you must specify an **archive container** that will retain non-current versions via either the ``X-Versions-Location`` or ``X-History-Location header``.
 These two headers enable two distinct modes of operation which we will discuss shortly.

 First, you need to create an archive container to store the older versions of your objects: